FlexMeasures/flexmeasures/documentation/qa/algorithms.rst

 This allows the user to compare an asset's predictability to its flexibility, i.e. to the size of possible flexibility actions.

 Example benchmarks per asset type are listed in the table below for various assets and forecasting horizons.
-|FLEXMEASURES_PLATFORM_NAME| updates the benchmarks automatically for the data currently selected by the user.
+FlexMeasures updates the benchmarks automatically for the data currently selected by the user.
 Amongst other factors, accuracy is influenced by:

 - The chosen metric (see below)